Michal-Budzynski/ANN_prediction_model/README.md

-# Combined Cycle Power Plant Energy Output Prediction Model
+# Power Plant Energy Output Prediction Model

-This project aims to predict the electrical energy output of a Combined Cycle Power Plant using a machine learning model (Artificial Neural Networsk).
+This project aims to predict the electrical energy output of a Combined Cycle Power Plant using a machine learning model (Artificial Neural Networks).
 The prediction is based on various environmental and operational factors.

 ## Table of Contents
 1. [Project Overview](#project-overview)